hhariri/hhariri.github.io/_posts/2017-11-10-multiplatform-projects-with-kotlin.md

 <br/>
-We need to
+We need to now implement these in their corresponding modules.
+That's where platform specific modules come in.

 ### Platform specific modules

-In addition to the common module, we also have platform specific modules.
-In our case, since we're targeting Jvm and JavaScript, we have two.
-In each of these we'll have
-Kotlin code that can talk and interop with platform libraries and languages.
+Since we're targeting Jvm and JavaScript, we have two platform specific modules.
+In each of these we'll have Kotlin code that can talk and interop with platform libraries and languages.
 In addition we'll have the **actual** implementations of our **expect** declarations declared in the common module.

 <br/>